 - Auto-Connection: if this parameter is set to 'yes', the connection will be automatically established when the AX3000 is powered.
 Otherwise, the user can press <Alt><Fx> to establish the connection. - Auto-Reconnection: if this parameter is set to 'yes', a new connection is automatically established after a disconnection.
-Otherwise, the user can press <Alt><Fx> to establish a new connection. - Session Label: this character string (11 characters max.) is used to identify the session within the session manger or in the status line. - Login Script: a "login script" can be set to automatically enter user names and passwords at the login prompt.
-See Chapter 5.1.8. - Enhanced parameters: see Appendix A.10.3.
+Otherwise, the user can press <Alt><Fx> to establish a new connection. - Session Label: this character string (11 characters max.) is used to identify the session within the session manger or in the status line. - Enhanced parameters: see Appendix A.10.3.